pepe-zamarripa/.github/responsible_disclosure.md

 ## Disclosure Policy
 How to contact us
-Our official communication channel is via email to it-sikkerhetsgruppe@nrk.no
+Our official communication channel is via email to: responsible-disclosure@indykite.com

 ## Ground Rules
 To encourage vulnerability research and to avoid any confusion between legitimate research and malicious attack, we ask that you attempt, in good faith, to: